khatrisagar/Github-WorkFLow/README.md

 # Github-WorkFLow
 Details about Github workflow

-It is used to create a work flow which automatically runs a command whenever code pushed.
+It is used to create a workflow which automatically runs a command whenever code pushed.